ICIJ/murmur/docs/pages/getting-started/installation-guide/doc.md

 Vue.use(Murmur)
 ```

 Now all components will be globally available in your app.
+Murmur also expose a
+configuration object to handle common configuration option.
+To customize the
+default options please refer to the [dedicated page](#/utilities/config).

 ### Individual components